korora-social/korora/docs/design/readme.md

         Neat!

     -   The `korora:Huddle` Actor's outbox should just be `Announce` activities of the original posts by the primary user Actor.
-        Ideally, this should mean that remove users browsing the huddle Actor should see the posts shared to that huddle.
+        Ideally, this should mean that remote users browsing the huddle Actor should see the posts shared to that huddle.
 Again, TBD based on what happens in the real world.

 -   A new `korora:boostable` attribute will be added to post activities that are meant to be displayed in a timeline.
     This attribute will specify if a post is meant to be shared by others.